mhdawson/CookingWithNode/README.md

 using this project: [PI433WirelessRecvManager](https://github.com/mhdawson/PI433WirelessRecvManager) or this less expensive project
 [Mqtt433Bridge](https://github.com/mhdawson/arduino-esp8266/tree/master/Mqtt433Bridge).

-You can get these for around $20 from Amazon and ebay.
-I've ordered a couple of additional ones from different buyers to validate that all of the ones that look like this use the same protocol and will confirm that once I receive them.
+You can get these for around $15-20 from Amazon and ebay.
+I've tested ones that look like the picture (silver or black) from 4 different vendors and they all work so it seems like they all use the same electronics.

 The micro-app starts with a blank page indicating that it is listening for
 probes: